MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

 ### <a name="associative_plural"></a>A.B.
 The associative plural article (?) <a href="#table_of_contents">^</a>

 The particle (?) is used to refer to form associative plurals, which refer to a heterogenous set consisting of an individual and their associates.
 Basically anyone can be associated with this referential individual, including family, friends, and people who are of only casual or transient acquaintance.
-This is most commonly used with proper names and kinship terms, and like the additive plural particle, it is restricted to animate nouns.
+This is most commonly used with proper names and kinship terms, and like the indefinite plural particle, it is restricted to animate nouns.

-    (A.#) ????? ??? ?????
+    (A.#) ????? ??? ??? ?????
-          ?????           ??? ?????
+          ?????           ??? ???    ?????
-          PFV:P3PL:arrive ASC wife:A1SG
+          PFV:P3PL:arrive ASC DEF.SG wife:A1SG
           'My wife and her family/friends/associates arrived', or more simply, 'My wife and others arrived'

 ## <a name="prepositions_particles"></a>A. Prepositions and particles <a href="#table_of_contents">^</a>